-Treating seasonal allergies in children
+Treating allergy symptoms in children

 - Minimize symptoms at home by washing clothes after being outside, vacuuming often and using air filters and purifiers.

-- Try a non sedating oral antihistamine, such as Zyrtec or Claritin.
+- Try a non-sedating oral antihistamine, such as Zyrtec or Claritin.
 Your child should get relief within a day or two.

 - If the antihistamine helps, but not much, add a nasal steroid such as over-the-counter Flonase which you spray into the nose.
 Sometimes you need both antihistamine and nasal spray to control allergies.